 About the Job

-Whilst all Cryptologic Linguists receive formal language training, they do not normally perform the role of an interpreter.
+Note: All Cryptologic Linguists receive formal language training but don’t normally perform the role of an interpreter.

 - Communications theory, including radio wave propagation